-Table 2 Tactica l Short-Term Investments Investment Area Potential Interventions Timescales Wayfinding Install wayfinding and signage on key routes to the town, particularly the A11, A134 and A1066, communicating the local visitor offer to people passing by or visiting out of town centre attractions Improvements Installation of new/improved maps and signage to help visitors navigate to and within the town as well as locate all places of interest 0-2 years Heritage Conservation Development of a Conservation Area Appraisal and Management Plan covering Thetford's heritage assets 0-2 years Market Place Redevelopment and repurposing of marketplace including removal of the existing car park to create a permanent civic centre and town focal point.
+Table 2 Tactical Short-Term Investments Investment Area Potential Interventions Timescales Install wayfinding and signage on key routes to the town, particularly theA11, A134 and A1066, communicating the local visitor offer to people0passing by or visiting out of town centre attractions Wayfinding Improvements Installation of new/improved maps and signage to help visitors navigate to and within the town as well as locate all places of interest Improvements Thetford Rail Station - Improve the rail station appearance to improve sense of arrival Thetford Signage - Review and Improve signage on roundabouts entering Thetford 0-2 years Heritage Conservation Development of a Conservation Area Appraisal and Management Plan covering Thetford's heritage assets 0-2 years Market Place Redevelopment and repurposing of marketplace including removal of the existing car park to create a permanent civic centre and town focal point.
 Improvements will including new stone paving, lighting, planters and seating.
-0-3 years Improvements Installation of electrical charging points for market events Improvements to the war memorial at the market place 0-3 years Place A programme of meanwhile uses and events throughout the year into the high street and market square 0-2 years Activation New events to activate new public spaces following redevelopment Public Amenity Provide electric vehicle charging points in the town centre 1-3 years improvements Installation of new and secure bicycle parking facilities 1-3 years Work with local artists to produce new murals and branding artwork promoting Thetford's diverse heritage Public Realm Work with local artists to produce public art installations along trails Enhancements Additional seating and visual improvements along riverside Improve, restore, and repair shop fronts in the town centre 1-3 years
+Improvements Installation of electrical charging points for market events Improvements to the war memorial at the market place A programme of meanwhile uses and events throughout the year into the high street and market square Place Activation New events to activate new public spaces following redevelopment Residential Parking - Review residential parking in the town centre 0-4 years Public Amenity Provide electric vehicle charging points in the town centre 1-3 years improvements Installation of new and secure bicycle parking facilities Work with local artists to produce new murals and branding artwork promoting Thetford's diverse heritage 1-3 years Public Realm Work with local artists to produce public art installations along trails Enhancements Additional seating and visual improvements along riverside 0-3 years Improve, restore, and repair shop fronts in the town centre 1-3 years